otrv4/otrv4/otrv4.md

 Sigma (RING-SIG)
   The 'RING-SIG' proof of authentication value.

+Prekey Message Indentifier (INT)
+  The 'Prekey Message Identifier' from the Prekey message that was retrieved from the untrusted server.

 Attached XZDH Encrypted Message (XZDH-ENCRYPTED-MSG) (optional: if an encrypted message is attached)